karanja-simon/MultiScreenFramework/README.md

 #### Usage
 To use the library, follow the steps carefully.
 > Please note that only an AnchorPane is fully supported as the wrapper container.
-1. Step 1
+##### Step 1
-  Add the ScreenFramework.jar to your project libraries
+  Add the MultiScreenFramework.jar to your project libraries
-2. Step 2
+##### Step 2
-  Create class, preferrably a Singleton to hold your
-	screens say Screen.java and	define all your screens/views with their corresponding ids	E.g
+  Create class, preferrably a Singleton to hold your screens say Screen.java and define all your screens/views with their corresponding   ids E.g

   ```java
 		class Screen{